-Non-athlete.
-Athlete.
+Non-a thlete.
+Ath lete.

-Rest.
+1 Rest.
 Work.
 Rest.
 Work.

-Oxygen-consumption Pulse-rate per minute Output of heart per min. , , per beat Coefficient of utilisation Weight of subject 195 c.c.
+Oxygen-consumption Pulse-rate per minute Output of heart per min, "," per beat Coefficient of utilisation Weight of subject.
+195 c.c.
 72 3.9 litres 54.5 c.c.
 0.31 50 kg.
-1051 144 11'4 79 0'50 3'30 68 4'9 72 0'36 75 kg.
+1051 144 11'4 79 0'50 330 68 49 72 036 75 kg.
 1171 c.c.
-92 14.75 160.5 0.43
+92 1475 1605 043

 It has been shown (p.
-77) that the total energy expended in maintaining the output of the heart per minute, whether during rest or during exercise, is the product of the energy set free at each heart-beat, and of the number of beats per minute.
-Since physical training, by increasing the size (i.e. the muscular t issue of the heart), enables it to develop more energy per beat, t is clear that, if the minute-volume of the heart in the trained and untrained man is the same, the output per beat will be arger, and the pulse-rate less, in the former than in the latter.
+82) that the total energy expended in maintaining the output of the heart per minute, whether during rest or during exercise, is the product of the energy set free at each heart-beat, and of the number of beats per minute.
+Since physical training, by increasing the size (i.e. the muscular tissue) of the heart, enables it to develop more energy per beat, it is clear that, if the minute-volume of the heart in the trained and untrained man is the same, the output per beat will be larger, and the pulse-rate less, in the former than in the latter.
 Further, when the exercise becomes so severe, and the venous inflow so large, that the heart dilates to its physiological limit during diastole, the stronger heart of the athlete will empty itself more completely at each beat than the weaker heart of the untrained man; and the maximum output of which the heart is capable will be correspondingly larger.
 Frequently, however, the output of the heart per minute is less in a trained man than in an untrained man, when they are performing the same amount of work, since the coefficient of utilisation is greater in the trained man.
-A striking example of this difference is furnished by the following figures:-
+A striking example of this difference is furnished by the following figures :---